 Provisional tax is not a separate tax but a way of paying your income tax as you receive income through the year.
-With provisional tax, you pay instalments of income tax throughout the year.
-For more information, read our booklet Provisional tax guide - IR289.
+Provisional tax is paid in instalments throughout the year.
+For more information, read our Provisional tax guide -IR289.